-Your mercy, Lord, impels us to walk with every person on the journey of the Lord

 Being careful not to make any noises he stepped over sticks and leaves.
 The owl was in a deep sleep because it never heard Walter Elias walking toward it.
 Finally, standing under the owl, he reached up and grabbed the owl by the legs.
 Now, the events that followed are difficult to explain.
 Suddenly everything was utter chaos.
 The owl came to life.
 Walter's thoughts about keeping the bird as a pet were quickly forgotten.
 The air filled with wings, and feathers, and screaming.
 In the excitement Walter held the legs tighter.
 And in his panic, Walter Elias, still holding on to the owl, threw it to the ground and stomped it to death.
 After things calmed down, Walter looked at the now dead and bloody bird and began to cry.
 He ran back to the farm, obtained a shovel, and buried the owl in the orchard.

+At night he would dream of that owl.
+As the years passed he never got over what had happened that summer day.
+Deep down it affected him for the rest of his life.
+As an older man he said he never, ever killed anything again.
+Do you see it?
+Something significant happened after that event.
 Something that Walter didn’t miss.
 Something which transformed Walter Elias, something that redeemed him from the pit of despair, something that resurrected him, something that made Walter Elias into someone who we all have experienced in some way.
 You see his name changed to Walt Disney who created Mickey Mouse, Goofy and all those wonderful cartoon animals.